CrazyWillBear/MinecraftServerManager/README.md

 - Java installed (installer will check for this)
 - Command prompt

-*P.S.
-It's not mine, and if you can ignore the cringiness it gets the job done

 ## Credits
 Many credits are due here.
 For starters:
 - PaperMC (https://papermc.io/)